Bleeding after sex can be unsettling. How common is it? And when should you seek treatment? We’ll take you through the details.

 Hymens can be stretched and torn a few different ways, including from using tampons, playing sports, and masturbation.

 (So no, an intact hymen is not a sign of virginity.)

 But if it’s not your period nor your first time, bleeding after sex can be a sign that something else is up.

 None of it means that you’re not normal — it just may mean that you’ll either need treatment or to get some little extra TLC.

 Why am I bleeding after sex?

 Here are some possible reasons why you might be bleeding after sex:

-STIs all have their own set of symptoms, and vaginal bleeding is often on the list.
+STIs (and STDs) all have their own set of symptoms, and vaginal bleeding is often on the list.

 Itching, burning, bleeding and an unusual discharge can all be part of the experience.